 How They Taste: Milder in flavor than red onions, but more assertive than yellow, with a hint of garlic flavor.

 How to Shop and Store: Available year-round, shallots' flavor intensifies throughout their winter storage.
 Look for firm, compact shallots with shiny, unblemished skin.
 Kept dry and stored in a cool, dark area of the kitchen, like a cabinet, shallots will keep for several weeks to a month.

 How to Use Them: Thinly sliced and fried for topping Thai curried noodles, congee, or deviled eggs; minced into basic vinaigrettes for added crunch and flavor.
-You'll need shallots to make the Ultimate Thanksgiving Green Bean Casserole, and we love them roasted under a whole chicken.
+You'll need shallots to make the ultimate Thanksgiving green bean casserole, and we love them in a pan sauce for roasted chicken.

 Tiny and sweet, pearl onions come in yellow, red, and white varieties, with the latter being the most common.

 What They Look Like: These cuties look just like regular onions but are about the size of a jawbreaker.